-- (a)(1) In this section the following words have the meanings indicated. - (2) "Access" means to instruct, communicate with, store data in, retrieve or intercept data from, or otherwise use the resources of a computer program, computer system, or computer network. - (3)(i) "Aggregate amount" means a direct loss of property or services incurred by a victim. - (ii) "Aggregate amount" includes: - I the value of any money, property, or service lost, stolen, or rendered unrecoverable by the crime; or - 2 any actual reasonable expenditure incurred by the victim to verify whether a computer program, computer, computer system, or computer network was altered, acquired, damaged, deleted, disrupted, or destroyed by access in violation of this section.
+- (a)(1) In this section the following words have the meanings indicated. - (2) "Access" means to instruct, communicate with, store data in, retrieve or intercept data from, or otherwise use the resources of a computer program, computer system, or computer network.

+(3)(i) "Aggregate amount" means a direct loss of property or services incurred by a victim.

+(ii) "Aggregate amount" includes:

+1. the value of any money, property, or service lost, stolen, or rendered unrecoverable by the crime; or memory, or storage functions.

+2. any actual reasonable expenditure incurred by the victim to verify whether a computer program, computer, computer system, or computer network was altered, acquired, damaged, deleted, disrupted, or destroyed by access in violation of this section.

-(4)(i) "Computer" means an electronic, magnetic, optical, organic, or other data processing device or system that performs logical, arithmetic, memory, or storage functions.
+(4)(i) "Computer" means an electronic, magnetic, optical, organic, or other data processing device or system that performs logical, arithmetic, typesetter, or a portable calculator.